imageio/imageio/README.md

 - suggest/implement support for new backends
 - report/fix any bugs you encounter while using ImageIO

 To assist you in getting started with contributing code, take a look at the [development section](https://imageio.readthedocs.io/en/stable/development/index.html) of the docs.
-You will find instructions on setting up the dev environment as well as example on how to contribute code.
+You will find instructions on setting up the dev environment as well as examples on how to contribute code.